 - He was in the battle of Ramsour’s Mill, where, he testified, “I lost a brother, killed by the Tories.”
 That battle took place in June 1780 in Lincoln County, North Carolina.

 Most of the patriot troops who fought at Ramsour’s Mill were from Iredell County, NC.
 The Philip Langenhour papers, owned by the Iredell Genealogical Society in Statesville, establish that one of the dead patriots was named Rankin.
 Other Iredell and Lincoln County records provide evidence that James Rankin died at Ramsour’s and that he was a son of David and Margaret Rankin of Iredell.
 David and Margaret also had a son named Robert, proved by David’s will.
-Robert appeared frequently in the Iredell County records through the 1820s, then disappeared without leaving any probate or cemetery records.
-Given the real and personal property ownership among the Iredell Rankins, it is unlikely that Robert died in Iredell.
-Instead, he most likely moved on.
+Robert appeared frequently in the Iredell County records through the early 1820s, then disappeared without leaving any probate or cemetery records.
+Given the real and personal property ownership among this Rankin family, it is unlikely that Robert died in Iredell.
+Instead, he probably moved on.

-And he probably landed in Gibson County, Tennessee.
-The circumstantial evidence strongly suggests that Robert, brother of James, son of David and Margaret Rankin of Iredell, moved to Gibson County, where his pension application proves that he had a brother who died at Ramsour’s Mill.
+The odds are that he landed in Gibson County, Tennessee.
+The evidence strongly suggests that Robert, brother of James, son of David and Margaret Rankin of Iredell, moved to Gibson County, where he stated in his pension application that he had a brother who died at Ramsour’s Mill.

 I hope you read the pension applications of these two men.
 The amount of detail these veterans recalled is amazing – usually in 1832 or 1833, a full half-century after their service.
 I shouldn’t be surprised, though.
 My husband is a Vietnam vet, and it is clear that a war experience leaves one with very strong memories.